kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 The flags can also appear anywhere later on the command line.

 The acceptable flags include all those of `kubectl` except for `--context`.
+BUT do not actually supply any of these flags; this command handles them incorrectly.

 This command also accepts the following flags.

+- `-h` or `--help`: print a brief usage message and terminate successfully.
+- `-X`: turn on debug echoing of the commands inside the script that implements this command.
 - `--imw space_name`: specifies which space to use as the inventory management workspace.
-- `-X`: turn on debug echoing of the commands inside the script that implements this command.
+This flag is not optional.

+This command is sensitive to the followig environment variables.

+- `SM_CONFIG`: filename of kubeconfig file for access to the space management API space (SMAS).
+- `SM_CONTEXT`: kubeconfig context for access to the SMAS.

 This command does not depend on the action of any of the KubeStellar controllers but does require that the KubeStellar Core Space (KCS) has been set up.